-The team leader or moderator is responsible for the quality of the analysis; caring for its thoroughness, for discipline in the team, and for the time management.
-In the choice of risk-reducing measures, the moderator drives the group towards efficient solutions.
+The team leader or moderator is responsible for the quality of the analysis, caring for its thoroughness, for discipline in the team, and for the time management.
+As such he should preferably be independent from the project organization.
+In the choice of risk-reducing measures, the moderator drives the group toward efficient solutions.
+The moderator must be a systematic well-organized, and open-minded person.
 More generally, the group dynamics is important, so the participants should also be creative and open-minded.
-The moderator ensures that all opinions can be expressed, leading the team towards consensual solutions.
+The moderator ensures that all opinions can be expressed, leading the team toward consensual solutions.
 It is advantageous that the moderator has a sound industrial experience and, if possible, some experience in dealing with risks or in incident analysis.
+The team leader must also compensate for the weaknesses inherent to the analysis method [29].